 Professionally, I spent the last twelve years working as a Technical Support Engineer for Stannah Stairlifts.
 My hometown is Andover, Hampshire, England, UK.
 Other hobbies include Mountain Biking Snowboarding and Photography.

 Go to My Racing Days photo gallery

 In the beginning…

-- To ride around the world on a pair of BMW F650’s.
+To ride around the world on a pair of BMWs

-Our planned departure date is 14th March 2006.
-After a quick blast across Europe we will slow down when we meet some warmer weather!
-Hopefully, this will be somewhere in Croatia.
-We will then proceed via The Balkans and Bulgaria to Turkey and the Moto GP at Istanbul.
-Following a detour into Syria we will cross Iran, Pakistan (ShandurPass, Karakoram Highway etc), India and on to Nepal.
-From here we will airfreight to Bangkok before touring Cambodia, Laos, back into Thailand, Malaysia and onto Indonesia before shipping to Australia.
-We plan to spend approx 4 months riding from Darwin to Uluru, Cape York (right to the tip!) then down to Sydney before shipping to New Zealand.
-Here we will arrive in winter and so have a break from riding.
-We will be shiping our snowboarding gear to a friend’s parents near Dunedin so that we can spend 3 months snowboarding and celebrate my 40th birthday.
-When the spring breaks we will overhaul the bikes and tour the islands, working our way back to Auckland for shipping to Chile.
+Our planned departure date was 14th March 2006.
+After a quick blast across Europe we would slow down, once we meet some warmer weather!
+Hopefully, we thought, this would be somewhere in Croatia.
+We would then proceeded via The Balkans and Bulgaria to Turkey and the Moto GP at Istanbul.
+Following a detour into Syria we would cross Iran, Pakistan (ShandurPass, Karakoram Highway etc), India and and on to Nepal.
+From there we would airfreight to Bangkok before touring Cambodia, Laos, back into Thailand, Malaysia and onto Indonesia before shipping to Australia.
+We planned to spend approximately 4 months riding from Darwin to Uluru, Cape York (right to the tip!) then down to Sydney before shipping to New Zealand.
+We would arrive in winter and so have a break from riding.
+We were shipping our snowboarding gear to a friend’s parents’ near Dunedin so that we could spend 3 months snowboarding and celebrate my 40th birthday.
+When the spring breaks, we would overhaul the bikes and tour the islands, working our way back to Auckland for shipping to Chile.

-UPDATE: After 5 months in New Zealand Danny decided to stay on whilst I decided to ride on.
-Hence, since October 2007 I’ve been riding solo.
+UPDATE: After 5 months in New Zealand Danny decided to stay on whilst I decided to ride on solo and have been doing so since October 2007.